manifest-cyber/examples-cpp-conan/README.md

 In regards to SBOM generation, the C/++ community using Conan is fairly covered by open source generators that can generate quality outputs.

-If you're using conan v1, we generally recommend t**rivy** for most scenarios because it can provide license data.
+If you're using conan v1, we generally recommend t**Trivy** for most scenarios because it can provide license data.
 However, if license data isn't important to you and you prefer the addition of CPE, s**yft** would be the next best option.

 Regrettably, it’s fair to state that as of today, **cdxgen** should not be used in most scenarios due to its inferior results compared to other options.
 However, it may be useful for projects that lack conan support.